TheWorldAtMyFingerTips/My_Projects/python/README.md

 After which I got down to serious business by setting up my first machine learning model `(Logistic Regression)`, then getting down and dirty with hyperparameter tuning.
 Using the best hyperparameters and estimators (from my tuning), I fitted them to the training data, predicted with the test data, to obtain the classification report for the model.
 My Machine_Learning_Model_1 - Logistic Regression F1 Score topped the baseline model.
 I am happy.

 Next, I carried out the same steps with my second machine learning model `(Random Forest)` - Setup the classifier, hyperparameter tuning, fitting... you get the drift.
 This new model's F1 Score topped the previous (Logistic Regression).
-With this as my best model, I moved on to predicting and evaluating using my test data.
+With **Random Forest as my best model**, I moved on to predicting and evaluating using my test data.

+###### Comparison of Random Forest and Logistic Regression Model's Metrics
 ![ML model comparison](https://github.com/TheWorldAtMyFingerTips/My_Projects/blob/main/python/images/ML%20Models%20Comparison.JPG)</br>

 ### Results